Wiki · Concept · Last reviewed June 16, 2026

 Reward hacking.
 A model can learn to satisfy the reward model while missing the actual human goal.
 The proxy becomes the target.

 Over-optimization.
-The more aggressively a policy is optimized against a flawed reward model, the more likely it is to discover unnatural outputs that exploit the model's blind spots.
+The more aggressively a policy is optimized against a flawed scorer, the more likely it is to discover unnatural outputs that exploit the scorer's blind spots.

-Rater bias and instruction leakage.
-Reward models inherit the judgments, incentives, cultural assumptions, fatigue, and written guidelines of the evaluators who produced the comparison data.
+Rater bias and guideline bias.
+Reward models inherit the judgments, incentives, cultural assumptions, fatigue, and written guidelines of the people or models that produced the comparison data.

 Distribution shift.
-A reward model trained on ordinary examples may fail when the policy discovers strange edge cases, when users ask new kinds of questions, or when the model is deployed in a different setting.
+A reward model trained on ordinary examples may fail when the policy finds edge cases, when users ask new kinds of questions, when prompts become adversarial, or when deployment differs from training.

 Opaque policy embedding.
-Refusal behavior, political assumptions, safety rules, and institutional priorities can be embedded in reward data and reward models without being visible to users or auditors.
+Refusal behavior, political assumptions, safety rules, business priorities, and legal risk tolerance can be embedded in reward data and reward models without being visible to users or auditors.

 Evaluator capture.
 If AI systems generate the comparisons, critiques, or preference labels, the reward signal can inherit the blind spots of other models and create a closed synthetic feedback loop.